Multi-time quantum process tomography on a superconducting qubit

 To implement the three-time process tomography, we set the Pauli operators as our observables $\mathcal{M} = \{X, Y, Z\}$ and their eigenstates as the input states $\mathcal{B} = \{X_+, X_-, Y_+, Y_-, Z_+, Z_-\}$.
 These form a tomographically (over) complete basis.
-We also define a set of operations within a basis gate set $\mathcal{G} = \{I, R_X(\pi/2), R_X(-\pi/2), R_Y(\pi/2), R_Y(-\pi/2), R_X(\pi)\}$.
+We also define a set of operations within a basis gate set $\mathcal{G} = \{I, R_X(\frac{\pi}{2}), R_X(-\frac{\pi}{2}), R_Y(\frac{\pi}{2}), R_Y(-\frac{\pi}{2}), R_X(\pi)\}$.
 These operations are, by necessity, sufficient to prepare and measure all combinations of basis states and observables.
 Multi-time process tomography consists of temporally stacking two traditional process tomography protocols, forming a (prepare $\rightarrow$ process $\rightarrow$ measure $\rightarrow$ prepare $\rightarrow$ process $\rightarrow$ measure) protocol, where preparations are on spaces $A_O, B_O$, while measurements are on $B_I, C_I$.
 In these experiments, no operation is performed between each preparation and the subsequent measurement, so the process is composed of two identity channels from $A_O$ to $B_I$ and from $B_O$ to $C_I$.
 Hence, by `process' in the above protocol, we mean that for times $t_1$ and $t_2$ the system freely evolves and so the ideal channels realised should be the identity channels.
 Tomography aims to characterise departures from this idealisation, representing noise in the process due to a system-environment interaction during the free evolution.
 The preparation states are drawn from $\mathcal{B}$ and measurement observables from $\mathcal{M}$, resulting in $\lvert\mathcal{B}\rvert^2\lvert\mathcal{M}\rvert^2 = 324$ unique protocols.
 The general form of this protocol is illustrated in Fig. \ref{fig:protocol}.
 Together with Fig. \ref{fig:process}, we can see the multi-time quantum process and the times when we make the operations to gather the data.